 Organising small, private street parties and fetes is very simple and generally does not include activities that need a licence, such as selling alcohol or providing certain types of entertainment.

-If you would like to hold a small, private street party or fete to celebrate a national event you can use the form below to let us know about your plans.
+If you would like to hold a small, private street party or fete to celebrate a national event you can use the form on this page to let us know about your plans.

 While we want to make it as straightforward as possible for you to organise your event the Council has a legal duty to ensure the safety of the public and the free flow of traffic on the district’s roads.